NUH Library Services

-You can search or browse an A-Z list, but you MUST log into your Athens account in order to access all of the titles that you are entitled to (including those purchased nationally, regionally, and locally).
+To access e-journals visit the Journals and Databases page of the NICE Evidence website where you can search by journal title or browse an A-Z list.
+Please be aware that you MUST log into your Athens account in order to access all of the journals to which you are entitled.

-E-books from Ovid: NUH staff have access to 18 Ovid E-Books via your Athens account.
-See our Ovid E-Books Guide for the list of books available and instructions on how to access them.
+E-books from Ovid: NUH staff have access to 18 Ovid e-books via Athens.
+See our Ovid E-books Guide for the list of books available and instructions on how to access them.

-Access with your Athens log-in details at www.uptodate.com/login.
+Access UpToDate with your Athens username and password at www.uptodate.com/login.

-Access via the app: the app can be used on up to two mobile devices including Android devices, iPhones and iPads.
+You can also access UpToDate via the mobile app.
+You can use the app on up to two mobile devices including Android devices, iPhones and iPads; unfortunately the app is no longer compatible with Windows devices.
 Please see this user guide for more information.

 BMJ Case Reports

 BMJ Case Reports is a peer-reviewed collection of cases in all disciplines, allowing healthcare professionals to find clinically important information on common and rare conditions.
-Log in with your Athens username and password at casereports.bmj.com.
+Access with your Athens username and password at casereports.bmj.com.

-To submit a case, please email NUH Library (email@example.com) to request the institutional fellowship code.
+To submit a case, please email NUH Library Services (email@example.com) to request the Institutional Fellowship code.

 BMJ OnExamination caters for medical students and career-progressing postgraduate medical exams across a variety of specialties, including General Medicine, General Practice, Surgery, Obstetrics & Gynaecology, Child Health, Anaesthesia and Psychiatry.
 You can choose to answer questions by topic, type, difficulty level or weak area.

-Please email NUH Library Services (firstname.lastname@example.org) to request a username and password.
+Please see this user guide for more information, and email NUH Library Services (firstname.lastname@example.org) to request a username and password.